-Fourth: Bundle items for a better deal
+Fourth: Bundle Items for a Better Deal

-Back to the elephant, if they are stuck on a price of 18 dollars, then I would add another item, a fan/pen/pendant/wall hanging, whatever I can find that is of interest, and say “ok, I’ll pay 18 dollars if you include this item”.
+Back to the elephant, if they are stuck on a price of 18 dollars, then I would add another item, a fan/pen/pendant/wall hanging, whatever I can find that is of interest, and say, “Okay, I’ll pay 18 dollars if you include this item”.
 If you can't find anything else of interest to you, then I recommend purchasing two of whatever it is you are bargaining for.
 The extra can serve as a gift for someone else!

-Sixth: Walk away
+Sixth: Walk Away

 This goes hand in hand with not being too interested.

-Seventh: Try to shop with a local
+Seventh: Try to Shop With a Local